logo image

 Royal Deeside Railway is 2 miles east of Banchory, next to the main road to Aberdeen.
 This Victorian Station has a Railway Carriage Tearoom, Shop, and short section of track for Vintage Trains.
 Next to the Railway is The Milton of Crathes complex with Craft Shops, Restaurant, and Art Gallery.

-Crathes Castle is across the road from the Railway, open for visits throughout the summer, weekends in winter, also with a Go Ape Adventure Park.
+Crathes Castle is across the road from the Railway, open for visits throughout the summer, weekends in winter.
 This Castle was built for the Burnett family from the 1500s.

 Banchory History